calblueprint/rising-tides/README.md

 🗂Open a seperate terminal tab and execute the following command
 - `mailcatcher`
 - Go to http://localhost:1080/ to view the SMTP server web interface

-### 🗄 Generate database.yml
-- Generate a `database.yml` file using postgresql and place it in the `config/` directory

 ### 🔮Set up the database
 ```